iamroshel/phase-0-javascript-events-acting-on-events-lab/README.md

-# Moving Things with JavaScript by Acting on Events
+# Moving Things with JavaScript by Acting on Events c

 ## Learning Goals

 - Practice moving elements on the page